Recipharm

-Recipharm AB is one of the five largest pharmaceutical contract development and manufacturing organizations in the world, with production facilities in Sweden, France, Germany, Italy, Spain, Portugal, India and the UK as well as development sites in Sweden, Israel and the United States.
-The Swedish-based company employs around 9,000 people and operates over 30 facilities.
-The company provides pharmaceutical companies around the world with end-to-end development and manufacturing services, including a wide variety of dosage forms.
-Recipharm was listed on the Stockholm Stock Exchange in April 2014.
+Recipharm is a leading global Contract Development and Manufacturing Organisation (CDMO), employing 5,200 people and operating in over a hundred markets worldwide.

+Recipharm offers pharmaceutical manufacturing services across various dosage forms, including sterile fill & finish, oral solid dosage, and biologics.
+Additionally, they provide clinical trial material development and manufacturing services, as well as pharmaceutical product development.

+Recipharm manufactures several hundred different products for customers ranging from large pharmaceutical companies to smaller research and development firms.

 History

 Recip 1995-2007

 In March 1995, Thomas Eldered and Lars Backsell conducted a management buyout of a Pharmacia solid dose tablet manufacturing facility in Årsta, Stockholm and formed the company “Recip”.
 The facility had 130 employees and a turnover of SEK 220 million.
 The company continued to manufacture pharmaceutical products for Pharmacia during a transition period while it also developed its own products.
 Recip also began providing contract manufacturing services to other pharmaceutical companies.

 In 1997, Recip was believed to be the first pharmaceutical company in the world to certify its entire operations according to the ISO 14001 environmental management system.
 From 1998, the company began to grow by acquiring facilities in Sweden.
 The brand name “Recipharm” was established in 2001 for the growing contract manufacturing part of Recip's business.
 In 2007, the Recip part of the business and the company's own portfolio were divested to Meda.